opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/as_configuration_v1.md

 * `share_type` - (Required) The bandwidth sharing type.
 The system only supports `PER`.

 * `charging_mode` - (Required) The bandwidth charging mode.
 The system only supports `traffic`.

+## Attributes Reference

+All above argument parameters can be exported as attribute parameters along with attribute reference.

+* `id` - Specifies the AS configuration ID.

+* `scaling_configuration_name` - Specifies the AS configuration name.

+* `instance_config` - Specifies the information about instance configurations.

+The `instance_config` block supports:

+* `flavor` - Specifies the ECS flavor ID.

+* `image` - Specifies the image ID.

+* `key_name` - See Argument Reference above.

+* `user_data` - See Argument Reference above.

+* `region` - See Argument Reference above.